JBnkn/4369-programming-for-data-analytics/README.md

 > Write a notebook that demonstrates what you have learned in the Module, if you can not think of an area you wish to explore, then create a project that analyses windspeed for windfarms.

+As I have an interest is public transport, library-type sharing systems, and the movement towards better utilisation of public service data, I have decided to interrogate some of the freely available data for the [Dublinbikes](https://www.dublinbikes.ie/) bike-sharing scheme.